etcusic/etcusic.github.io/_posts/2020-11-02-sti_mti_and_different_types_of_users.markdown

 class Student < User
 ```

 As you can see, the table contains both Tutor columns and Student columns even though only one or the other will be created per user.
-Also, the "tutors" and "students" tables aren't even necessary to build - just their models that inherit from User (which is kinda cool).
 You may also notice, there is an extra attribute “type”, which will allow us to specify what kind of object we are creating.
 With this setup, here are two ways we can create the same object:

 ```
 Student.create(name: "First Last", email: "student@mail", level: 5)